MicrosoftEdge/Demos/pwamp/README.md

 ## TODO

+* Make sure the app is accessible in high-contrast mode.
 * Make it possible to download remote songs locally (fetch -> readablestream -> store chunks in IDB.
 And then fetch handler in SW to serve these chunks back from IDB when offline).
 * Improve song adding performance again: only get duration later, after song has been added.
 * Add the ability to drag/drop songs in the playlist to re-order them.